 - Pulsed welding capabilities that provide an increased contact-tip-to-work-distance operating window and better fusion

 - Higher wire feed speeds (also provided by pulsed MIG welding) for the same welding current compared to a traditional spray process

 - Lower primary amperage draw that helps reduce operating costs

 - Reduced weld prep time

 - Synergic controls that simplify user training and operation

-Performing a thorough cost-savings analysis before buying new equipment can help you assess the payback period and justify the capital expenditure.
+Performing a thorough cost-savings analysis before buying new equipment can help you assess payback and justify the expenditure.